-As part of our comprehensive alcohol prevention program, West Virginia University expects each member of the first-year class including transfer students (even if you have completed it at another institution) to complete AlcoholEdu for College – an online, non-opinionated, science-based course taken by hundreds of thousands of students each year.
+As part of our comprehensive alcohol prevention program, West Virginia University expects new students to complete AlcoholEdu for College – an online, non-opinionated, science-based course taken by hundreds of thousands of students each year.
+This includes members of the first-year class as well as transfer students under the age of 21, regardless if you have taken AlcoholEdu for College at another institution.
 Whether you drink or not, AlcoholEdu will empower you to make well-informed decisions about alcohol and help you better cope with the drinking behavior of your peers.

 - If you have any difficulty using your credentials to access AlcoholEdu, please contact the WVU Help Desk at 304-293-4444 or ITSHELP@mail.wvu.edu.

-To take AlcoholEdu, you will need a computer with Internet access and audio capabilities.
+- You will need to use a computer with internet access and audio capabilities.
 Check your local library for free computer and Internet access.
 Also, businesses in your town may offer free Wi-Fi such as: Barnes & Noble, Panera Bread, Starbucks, and McDonalds.

 - To avoid technical issues, please use any major web browser (e.g., Firefox, Internet Explorer, Google Chrome) released within the previous two years.